akerouanton/zbuild/docs/generic-parameters.md

 The `fcgi` healthcheck type uses [fcgi-client](https://github.com/NiR-/fcgi-client) to send FCGI requests to a php-fpm server listening on `127.0.0.1:9000` with the given `path` parameter.
-The healthcheck prober expects the FCGI request to return the given `expected` parameter.
+The healthcheck prober expects the FCGI request to return the given `expected` parameter as response body.

 ##### `http` healthcheck